Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Introduction

 This study aims to develop a method for compactly collecting multi-view object image datasets, which is a web application that allows users to easily capture free-viewpoint images in the real world.
-Users can follow the steps shown in~\figref{proposal}(a) to collect images of the target object by moving a camera device around the target object, which will be automatically annotated later. \figref{proposal}(b) shows an example of the application display showing the collection rate that increases to 100\% (defined as the target number that the user specifies), uncollected viewpoints with a hemisphere-shaped object, and elapsed time from the collection started.
+Users can collect images of the target object by moving a camera device around the target object, which will be automatically annotated later. \figref{transition} shows an example of the application display showing the collection rate that increases to 100\% (defined as the target number that the user specifies), uncollected viewpoints with a hemisphere-shaped object, and elapsed time from the collection started.